ibm-cloud-docs/AnalyticsEngine/at-tracker.md

 {:codeblock: .codeblock}
 {:screen: .screen}
 {:pre: .pre}
+{:external: target="_blank" .external}

 # Auditing events for {{site.data.keyword.iae_full_notm}}
 {: #at_events}

 As a security officer, auditor, or manager, you can use the {{site.data.keyword.at_short}} service to track how users and applications interact with {{site.data.keyword.iae_full_notm}} in {{site.data.keyword.cloud}}.

 {{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 In addition, you can be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see the documentation about the [{{site.data.keyword.at_full_notm}}](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started#getting-started){: new_window}.
+For more information, see the documentation about the [{{site.data.keyword.at_full_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: new_window}.

 The following table lists the actions that generate an event: